home-assistant/home-assistant.io/source/_integrations/caldav.markdown

 ---

 The CalDAV integration allows you to connect your WebDAV calendar to Home Assistant.
-Each calendar is a [calendar](/integrations/calendar) entity which can be used to trigger automations based on the the start or end of an event using criteria such as the event name or description.
-The WebDAV calendar is updated roughly every 15 minutes.
+Each calendar is represented as either:

+-  A [calendar](/integrations/calendar) entity which can be used to trigger automations based on the the start or end of an event using criteria such as the event name or description.
+- A [todo](/integrations/todo) entity which tracks the number of active items on the to-do list.

+The WebDAV entities are updated roughly every 15 minutes.

 {% include integrations/config_flow.md %}